Install SoftHSM and OpenDNSSEC, then do the following to get started:

 Start or stop OpenDNSSEC manually without Systemd

-ods-control start
+ods-control start ods-control stop

 Using Systemd

-systemctl start opendnssec-enforcer.service
+rm /etc/opendnssec/prevent-startup systemctl start opendnssec-enforcer.service systemctl start opendnssec-signer.service

 Finalize setup